Jax Dane: Ohio Valley Wrestling (2018–2024)

-National Wrestling Alliance (2020–present)
+Return to NWA (2020–2024)

-On the February 25, 2020 episode of NWA Powerrr, Dane appeared with Danny Deals to challenge Tim Storm.
+On the February 25, 2020, episode of NWA Powerrr, Dane appeared with Danny Deals to challenge Tim Storm.

 Jax lost the NWA National Championship to Cyon at NWA 74 at The Chase Ballroom in St. Louis, MO on August 27, 2022.

+He remained active in the NWA until his death.
+His final match, where he and Baron Von Storm defeated Jake Dumas and Zyon, took place at the NWA Samhain 2 taping and aired on December 17, 2024.

+Death

+Following complications from a heart attack suffered in November, Dane died on December 25, 2024 at the age of 48.
+The National Wrestling Alliance issued a statement on his death on their website.